Wavelength frame multiplication#

 Computing time-of-flight#

-The chopper information is next used to construct a lookup table that provides an estimate of the real time-of-flight as a function of neutron time-of-arrival.
+Next, we use a workflow that provides an estimate of the real time-of-flight as a function of neutron time-of-arrival.

 Setting up the workflow#